decretist/Dissertation/Chapter2/chapter2.md

 as the author of the *Decretum,* as I have done thus far.
 Winroth rejects any presumption of monolithic authorship on stratigraphic grounds.
-He argues that the first recension is "coherent and complete," and that its author intentionally released it into circulation as a "finished product."[^7] (In other words, it did not just prematurely escape into the wild like parts of Augustine's *de Trinitate*.)
-Winroth thinks of the first and second recensions as distinct textual layers and argues that two different authors (Gratian 1 and Gratian 2) compiled the two recensions.[^8]
+He argues that the first recension is "coherent and complete" and that its author intentionally released it into circulation as a "finished product."[^7] (In other words, it did not just prematurely escape into the wild like parts of Augustine's *de Trinitate*.)
+Winroth thinks of the first and second recensions as distinct textual layers and argues that two different authors, Gratian 1 and Gratian 2, compiled the two recensions.[^8]

-Several decades before Winroth discovered the first recension of the Decretum and argued that the Gratian of the first recension was not necessarily the same as the Gratian of the second recension, John Noonan pointed out another obvious way in which it might be problematic to conceptualize the *Decretum* as the product of monolithic authorship.
+Several decades before Winroth discovered the first recension of the Decretum and argued that the Gratian of the first recension was not the same as the Gratian of the second recension, John Noonan pointed out another obvious way in which it might be problematic to conceptualize the *Decretum* as the product of monolithic authorship.
 As was noted briefly above and will be